 Considering how common core charges are in the diesel engine industry, a surprising number of our customers ask us that question every day.
-If you are also one of those people, here’s a handy guide for something you should probably familiarize yourself with if you’re planning to buy engine parts.
+If you are also one of those people, we've put together this handy guide for something you should probably familiarize yourself with if you’re planning to buy replacement parts.

 A core charge is a fee you pay when buying a part, that will be returned to you when you send the old part you’re replacing back.
 So let’s say you buy a turbocharger for $1,000 and there’s a $400 core charge.
 You will pay a total of $1,400 upfront.
 When your new turbo shows up, you’ll take the box it came in, put your old turbo in it, and send that dirty, old part back to the manufacturer.
 When they get it, you should be credited back the $400 core charge, thus making your net payment only $1,000.
 It’s a monetary incentive to get your old part.

 YES, MANUFACTURERS REALLY DO WANT YOUR DIRTY JUNK!

 Why would any manufacturer want a broken turbo (or any type of part with a core charge)?
 Because that’s the only way they can make remanufactured parts.
 There’s a reason they’re ransoming your old part.

 The core charge is an amount that can cover what it would cost for them to buy an old, broken part like yours.
 This way, they don’t lose out on the opportunity to remanufacture another part and sell it again.
 Essentially, you’re replenishing their stock, so that they can keep offering remanufactured parts.
 This is not only good for them, but for you, as it provides you with a less expensive alternative to buying new parts.

 NO, CORE CHARGES DON’T MAKE REMANUFACTURED PARTS MORE EXPENSIVE THAN NEW PARTS.